chaintree7/UE5_HitTraceSystem/README.md

 | Params| Description |
 | ----------- | ----------- |
-| `TaskName` |  `When using two-handed weapon, you can specify different TaskName to track multiple weapons.`
+| `TaskName` |  `When using dual weapon, you can specify different TaskName to track multiple weapons.`
 | `Mesh` |  `Weapon mesh`
 | `BeginSocket` |  `Weapon Socket`
 | `EndSocket` |  `Weapon Socket`